bszarlej/flame_state_machine/README.md

 ### 2. Setup state machine in your Flame component

-add a `StateMachine` instance to your component
+Since `StateMachine` is a Flame `Component` you can add it directly via the `add` method of your component
 ```dart
 class Enemy extends PositionComponent {